werf/werf/docs/_includes/documentation/reference/cli/werf_cleanup.md

       --dev=false
             Enable developer mode (default $WERF_DEV)
       --dir=''
-            Use custom working directory (default $WERF_DIR or current directory) --docker-config=''
+            Use specified project directory where project's werf.yaml and other configuration files should reside (default $WERF_DIR or current working directory) --docker-config=''
             Specify docker config directory path.
 Default $WERF_DOCKER_CONFIG or $DOCKER_CONFIG or
             ~/.docker (in the order of priority)